xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 - Once you accept that boundary discipline, the rest of the backbone is no longer optional taste; it becomes the minimal scaffolding that prevents your “small right” from being hollowed out by migration.

 This is why Noetia cannot be consumed à la carte.
-Not because it demands loyalty, but because ΠΩ punishes any promise that is not closed under the ways power actually moves.
+Not because it demands loyalty, but because $\Pi\Omega$ punishes any promise that is not closed under the ways power actually moves.

 ##### The Hostage Name (as a Lens)
 Call it **Holographic Hostage**: a local desire holds the whole structure hostage.